runxiyu/philo/notes/clph/plato.md

 #### The fall of the Dorian Alliance

 * Ultimately, only Sparta survived.
-  * Because of stupidity.
-(How?)
+The others failed because of stupidity.
   * What is the greatest stupidity?
     * It's having the belief that something is fine or good, but hating it rather than loving it, and loving and welcoming something you think is rotten and bad.
     * Stupidity of the Dorian Kings: Overstepped the established laws, out of tune with what they had sworn and promised.
   * How could we prevent it?
     * Constitutions.
     * Absolute power necessarily leads to corruption

-### Sparta
+### Why did Sparta succeed

+* Abide by due measure
+* The Spartan constitution: A measured combination of the right elements
+  * 2 kings
+  * 28 elders
+  * 5 ephors

+### Titltes to rule

+* Parent over child
+* Well born over commoner
+* Elder over younger
+* Master over slave
+* Stronger over weaker (Pindar: "by nature")
+* Wise over ignorant
+* Lottery winner over unselected

+(Sortition, hah)

 ### Athens